 - On your Mac, In the menu bar at the top of your screen, click the Volume symbol.
 It looks like a speaker.
 To configure the output device, go to the “Output Device” section in this menu and pick your AirPods.
 Ensure that the following settings are enabled if this doesn’t work: Select the Apple symbol in the navigation bar and then click “System Preferences.”

 - Log into the same Apple ID on your Mac and your iPhone.
-To be sure you’re using the same Apple ID on your computer as you are on your iPhone, choose “Apple ID” in the System Preferences box.
+To be sure you’re using the same Apple ID on your computer as you are on your iPhone, choose “Apple ID” in the System Preferences box or Do not worry, we have an article for you where we help you to understand how to connect with iPhone.

 - Always remember to enable Handoff.
 To allow handoff between your Mac and your iCloud devices, make sure there is a tick next to “Allow Handoff between this Mac and your iCloud devices” in the System Preferences pane.